An Expert Golfers Guide

 Where to Stay in Myrtle Beach

 It depends on where you wish to stay geographically within the region of Myrtle Beach.
 We have picked a few across the region, for that exact reason.
-Staying in North Myrtle Beach then we certainly would recommend Hilton Myrtle Beach Resort – this fantastic hotel sits adjacent to both the Ocean and Arcadian Shores Golf Course at Kingston Plantation.
+Staying in North Myrtle Beach, we certainly would recommend Hilton Myrtle Beach Resort.
+This fantastic hotel sits adjacent to both the Ocean and Arcadian Shores Golf Course at Kingston Plantation.
 Myrtlewood Golf Villas – Great value for money just 15 minutes from the airport and sits on its own two golf courses.
 Fairfield Inn – would be our choice at Broadway-At-The-Beach, great value for money in a prime location a popular haunt amongst golfers.
 The Ocean Reef Resort is our choice for staying on Ocean Boulevard, arguably the best-placed property and a firm favourite of golfers returning year-after-year.

 A Little More on Myrtle Beach